MeetBoda/Crater_Detection_on_Planetary_Surfaces/README.md

-# 🌌 Planetary Crater Detection using Semantic Segmentation
+# 🌌 Recall-Optimized Planetary Crater Detection via Semantic Segmentation : Lightweight and Transformer-Based Architectures on Martian Imagery

 ## 📌 Overview
 This project focuses on **automatic detection and segmentation of impact craters** on planetary surfaces (e.g., Mars) using deep learning techniques.